 The council voted in favor of ratifying a contract with Tyler Technologies to provide conversion of town financial systems and software to a system called Munis, which provides the ability to integrate, modernize and add accessibility to town payroll, vendor accounts and citizen services such as tax information and payments.

 Seth Racine, business manager for Southbridge Public Schools, remarked that, “The current financial system that we run all of our finances on, we pay all our bills, we run our payroll through, was implemented at a time when, in terms of technology, the most popular search engine was Ask Jeeves, when the most popular phone was a flip phone and the most common social media was MySpace or Friendster.”
+We will also be conducting a regular payroll audit from now on.

-The approval of a contract to update the financial system was approved by a vote of seven to one, with Councilor Rick Nash voting against due to concerns over the manner in which the bidding process for services was executed.
+After learning more about paystub maker benefits, the approval of a contract to update the financial system was approved by a vote of seven to one, with Councilor Rick Nash voting against due to concerns over the manner in which the bidding process for services was executed.
 Councilor Monique Manna was absent and excused from the meeting.

 Councilors approved a tax financing agreement (TIF) with Hardline Heating, Inc., which is located on Ashland Avenue.
 Rosemary Scrivens, director of economic development and planning, remarked that the tax financing agreement allows the company to expand within Southbridge, rather than leave Southbridge as the company experiences business growth.
 The company currently employs 36 people, and it expects to create approximately 10 more positions in the next 10 years.
 The agreement was approved unanimously among those present, with councilor DiPietro recusing himself from the vote.